 Catalogs are different than most advertising mediums because you're explaining numerous products with short descriptions.
 Your purpose in writing catalog copy is to get people to order your product directly by calling customer service or filling out an enclosed order form.
-Use the following catalog DOs and DON'Ts and you'll be on your way to painting a Picasso.
+Use the following catalog dos and don'ts and you'll be on your way to painting a Picasso.

-DO Write a Catchy Headline
+Do Write a Catchy Headline

 No matter what your space constraints, do write a snappy headline.
 Even a couple of words will do.
 A good headline will prompt people to take notice.
 A bad headline or subhead will turn people off, even if the product is fantastic.

-DON'T Write a Product Description in Your Headline
+Don't Write a Product Description in Your Headline

-DO Include a "Letter From the Manufacturer"
+Do Include a "Letter From the Manufacturer"

-Flip through your favorite catalogs and you'll probably notice a letter from the company's president, explaining the company's quality of products, commitment to customers, and customer satisfaction guarantee.
+Flip through your favorite catalogs and you'll probably notice a letter from the company's president, explaining the company's quality of products, commitment to customers, and a customer satisfaction guarantee.
 Sometimes the letter may even be used to call attention to a specific product line.
-A personal letter from the president adds a friendly touch that gives customers that warm, fuzzy feeling.
+Even a personal letter from the president adds a friendly touch that gives customers that warm, fuzzy feeling.
 Letting them know there's actually a human being behind the company can make a big selling difference.

-DO Provide Hard Facts
+Do Provide Hard Facts

-DON'T Chop Your Pages Into Equal Parts
+Don't Chop Your Pages Into Equal Parts